lsst-dm/alert_stream/swarm/README.md

 For example, to run only Filter001-Filter040, only list two nodes in the `filternodes.txt` and `consumernodes.txt` files.
-The Kafka and Zookeeper Docker images come from the Docker Hub organization 'confluentinc', and the MirrorMaker Docker image comes from the organization 'mtpatter'.
+The Kafka and Zookeeper Docker images come from the Docker Hub organization 'confluentinc' and the MirrorMaker and alert_stream Docker images currently come from the organization 'mtpatter', under the repos `mirrormaker` and `sims-dev`.
-The rest of the components use the alert_stream image.
+In order to use the alert_stream image built locally from the Dockerfile included here instead of Docker Hub, a private registry must be set up so that all nodes of the Swarm are able to access the Docker image.
 See the `deploy_all.sh` and other scripts for details on how the components are created.